Romualdez family: Second generation (1920–1935)

-Third generation (1935-1970)
+Third generation (1935–1970)

 Alberto Romualdez and his children moved to the United States for his work.
 According to his son, Jose Manuel Romualdez, he pushed the family to work at a young age.
 Alberto Romualdez's son, Alberto Romualdez Jr., was the Secretary of Health under the Cabinet of Joseph Estrada.
 Another one of Alberto's sons, Johnny Romualdez, was a Filipino footballer and the captain of the national Philippine football team during the 1968 Summer Olympics.
 The last son of Alberto, Jose Manuel Romualdez, is currently the Ambassador of the Philippines to the United States.

 Imelda Marcos married to Future President Ferdinand Marcos in 1954.
 Their first child, Imee Marcos, was born on November 12, 1955.
 Their second child, Future President Bongbong Marcos, was born on September 13, 1957.Ferdinand Marcos joined the Senate of the Philippines from 1959 to 1965.
 Their third child, Irene Marcos was born on September 15, 1960.
 In the 1965 Philippine presidential election, Ferdinand Marcos was elected president.
 On September 21, 1972, Pres.
 Marcos declared martial law.
 He fled the country on February 25, 1986, due to the People Power Revolution, and died three years later in Hawaii.

 Benjamin Romualdez's first child was Martin Romualdez.
 Benjamin's second child, Daniel Romualdez, is an architect, which gained the "World's Best Contemporary Interior Designers" award in 2021.
 The third child, Philipp Romualdez, is the chairman in Manila Standard.
 The last child of Benjamin is Marian Romualdez.

-Fourth generation (1970-)
+Fourth generation (1970–present)

 Imee Marcos married Tommy Manotoc, a Filipino basketball coach.
 From 1998 to 2004, Marcos served as a two-term representative for Ilocos Norte's 2nd congressional district.
 In the 2019 Philippine Senate election, Marcos ran under the Nacionalista Party, gaining 8th with 15,740,650 votes.
 Their first child is Fernando "Borgy" Manotoc, a Filipino model.
 Their second child is Michael Manotoc, an attorney.
 Their third child is Matthew Manotoc, a two-term Governor of Ilocos Norte.
 Irene Marcos is married to Gregorio Araneta III.
 They have two children.
 Luis Araneta, president of Araneta Properties, and Alfonso Araneta.

 Bongbong Marcos married Liza Araneta Marcos on April 22, 1993.
 In 1994, Sandro Marcos was born.
 On November 25, 1995, Joseph Simon Marcos was born.
 In 1998, Vinny Marcos was born.
 During their childhood, they grew up by the beach.
 In the 2016 Philippine presidential election, Bongbong Marcos ran for vice president independently.
 He gained 2nd place, with 13,803,966 votes.
 On December 12, 2017, Sandro Marcos graduated.
 In the 2022 Philippine presidential election, Bongbong Marcos ran for president, winning with 31,104,175 votes or 58.74 percent of the votes.
 On the other hand, Sandro ran for congressman of Ilocos Norte's 1st congressional district, winning with 108,423 votes or 56.63 percent of the votes.